abarach/mosnet-lime/README.md

 MOSNet is a convolution and recurrent neural network proposed by Lo et al. in 2021 [2].
 It takes the magnitude spectrogram of an audio signal as input and predicts the [mean opinion score (MOS)](https://en.wikipedia.org/wiki/Mean_opinion_score) of the signal.

 ## LIME Explanations
-The LIME framework attempts to explain a classifier's prediction by using an already-interpretable model which locally approximates the target classifier [1].
+The LIME framework attempts to explain a classifier's prediction by learning an already-interpretable model which locally approximates the target classifier [1].

-## Project Status
-`mosnet_lime.py` initializes the LIME explainer and MOSNet pre-trained model.

-## To Do
-*Final Presentation*: Monday, December 4, 2023 </br>
-*Slides, Code, and Paper due*: Tuesday, December 5, 2023

-- Predict MOS score for a sample input.
-- Generate a LIME explanation for that sample input.
-- Generalize the script to predict and explain several data inputs.
-- Write paper.
-- Write presentation slides.

 ## References
 [1] M. T. Ribeiro, S. Singh, and C. Guestrin, [“‘Why Should I Trust You?”
 Explaining the Predictions of Any Classifier,”](https://arxiv.org/pdf/1602.04938.pdf) in *KDD ’16: Proceedings of the 22nd ACM SIGKDD International Conference on Knowledge Discovery and Data Mining*, 2016, pp. 1135–1144.</br>